A Permaculture Design Certification Course

 Welcome to Grow & Harvest Asheville’s Permaculture Course!
 Whether you’re new to permaculture or a seasoned practitioner, our space is designed to inspire, connect, and empower.

-Learn permaculture in Asheville, North Carolina, with veteran teachers and a group that meets one weekend a month from April to October 2025.
+Learn permaculture in Asheville, North Carolina, with veteran teachers and a group that meets three times in 2026.
 Whether you plan to use this knowledge for your career or in your personal life, you’ll acquire the skills to create self-sufficient ecosystems and sustainably manage the land.

 You’ll be part of a cohort of permaculture students dedicated to creating a better future for flood-ravaged Western North Carolina.
 Students can put their new land management skills to good use right away in a critical real-world situation while learning the principles of resilience and community preparedness.